JDLuke/Live-Config/README.txt

 If a configuration value already exists, it will be overwritten.
 If the new value is an empty String, the configuration key will be deleted.

-The system is currently configured to start up and immediately load all configuration values from the beginning of time.

 Future plans include:
-* Allowing system to start empty
 * Export/Import of current configuration
 * Starting a new instance and loading configuration from another running instance
 * Controls to clear configuration, reload it from the beginning of the era, or reload it from a particular time